-The Board, through the Executive Director and the Audit Committee, has been able to identify business risks of the Group and will ensure that implementation of appropriate measures be taken to manage these risks.
-Nevertheless, the Board is considering to formalize its existing risk management process to better identify, monitor and manage the business risks affecting the Group.
+The Board, through the Executive Chairman and the Audit Committee, has been able to identify business risks of the Group and will ensure that implementation of appropriate measures be taken to manage these risks.
+Nevertheless, the Board is considering formalizing its existing risk management process to better identify, monitor and manage the business risks affecting the Group.

-This statement was made in accordance with a resolution of the Board dated 27 August 2009.
+This statement was made in accordance with a resolution of the Board dated 25 August 2010.